0xdevo/EGCERT-Reverse-Challenges/snowball/README.md

 14Ch / 5h = 42

-42h * 5h = 14A   and this is the value we submit , so to  get the right value we need to replace the last "B" from the input with something else
+42h * 5h = 14A   and this is the value that we submit , so to  get the right value we need to replace the last "B" from the input with something else

 like "C"